The Diggers' Song: Later versions

-According to Leon Rosselson his 1975 song "The World Turned Upside Down", (Note: Not to be confused with the 17th-century ballad of the same title) while a song about the Diggers, is not a version of Winstanley's "Diggers' Song".
+According to Leon Rosselson his 1975 song "The World Turned Upside Down", (Note: Not to be confused with the 17th-century ballad of the same title) while a song about the Diggers, is not a version of Winstanley's "The Diggers' Song".
 Sung along with Roy Bailey, this song was one the pieces selected by Tony Benn when he appeared on BBC Radio 4's Desert Island Discs on 15 January 1989.
 However, Rosselson later recorded a version of "The Diggers' Song" (under the title "You Noble Diggers All") using the traditional lyrics and tune on his album Harry's Gone Fishing.